MicrosoftDocs/azure-docs/articles/container-instances/container-instances-orchestrator-relationship.md

 To rapidly scale application workloads in an [Azure Kubernetes Service](../aks/intro-kubernetes.md) (AKS) cluster, you can use *virtual nodes* created dynamically in Azure Container Instances.
 Currently in preview, virtual nodes enable network communication between pods that run in ACI and the AKS cluster.

 Virtual nodes currently support Linux container instances.
-Get started with virtual nodes using the [Azure CLI](https://go.microsoft.com/fwlink/?linkid=2047538&clcid=0x409) or [Azure portal](https://go.microsoft.com/fwlink/?linkid=2047545&clcid=0x409).
+Get started with virtual nodes using the [Azure CLI](https://go.microsoft.com/fwlink/?linkid=2047538) or [Azure portal](https://go.microsoft.com/fwlink/?linkid=2047545).

-Also see the experimental open-source [Virtual Kubelet][aci-connector-k8s] project, which demonstrates how different container orchestration platforms can integrate with Azure Container Instances.
+Virtual nodes use the open source [Virtual Kubelet][aci-connector-k8s] to mimic the Kubernetes [kubelet][kubelet-doc] by registering as a node with unlimited capacity.
+The Virtual Kubelet dispatches the creation of [pods][pod-doc] as container groups in Azure Container Instances.

-Virtual Kubelet mimics the Kubernetes [kubelet][kubelet-doc] by registering as a node with unlimited capacity and dispatching the creation of [pods][pod-doc] as container groups in Azure Container Instances.
+See the Virtual Kubelet project for additional examples of extending the Kubernetes API into serverless container platforms.

 ## Next steps